KUL-recon-lab/course_nucmed_tech/latex/03_photon_matter_interactions.md

 \end{align}
 ```

-Equation ([18](#eq:petatten)) shows that for PET, the effect of attenuation is independent of the position along the line of detection.
+Equation [](#eq:petatten) shows that for PET, the effect of attenuation is independent of the position along the line of detection.

 Photon-electron interactions will be more likely if there are more electrons per unit length.
 So dense materials (with lots of electrons per atom) have a high linear attenuation coefficient.